davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
+- (8/2023) Appointed to serve on the Total Compensation and Benefits Project, University of Puget Sound.
 - (7/2023) Serving on the PC for [BDCAT 2023](https://bdcat-conference.org/).
 - (4/2023) Congrats to Julia Kaeppel on receiving a McCormick Student Research Award.
-- (2/2023) Serving as the inaugural Student of Color Residential Community (SCRC) Faculty Advisor, University of Puget Sound.
+- (2/2023) Appointed to serve as the inaugural Advisor to Student of Color Residential Community (SCRC), University of Puget Sound.
 - (1/2023) Featured in the ["Five Questions Series"](https://www.pugetsound.edu/stories/five-questions-university-puget-sound-professor-computer-science-david-chiu) in [Arches](https://www.pugetsound.edu/arches-magazine) magazine.
 - (8/2022) Received an NSF grant to provide travel scholarships to students attending IEEE/ACM UCC 2022 and BDCAT 2022 conferences.
 I am also chairing the student travel awards committee.
 - (8/2022) Received the President's Award for Excellence in Teaching.